Bruxism: Medications

 Certain stimulant drugs, including both prescribed and recreational drugs, are thought by some to cause the development of bruxism.
 However, others argue that there is insufficient evidence to draw such a conclusion.
 Examples may include dopamine agonists, dopamine antagonists, tricyclic antidepressants, selective serotonin reuptake inhibitors, alcohol, cocaine, and amphetamines (including those taken for medical reasons).
 In some reported cases where bruxism is thought to have been initiated by selective serotonin reuptake inhibitors, decreasing the dose resolved the side effect.
 Other sources state that reports of selective serotonin reuptake inhibitors causing bruxism are rare, or only occur with long-term use.

 Specific examples include levodopa (when used in the long term, as in Parkinson's disease), fluoxetine, metoclopramide, lithium, cocaine, venlafaxine, citalopram, fluvoxamine, methylenedioxyamphetamine (MDA), methylphenidate (used in attention deficit hyperactive disorder), and gamma-hydroxybutyric acid (GHB) and similar gamma-aminobutyric acid-inducing analogues such as phenibut.
 Bruxism can also be exacerbated by excessive consumption of caffeine, as in coffee, tea or chocolate.
 Bruxism has also been reported to occur commonly comorbid with drug addiction.
-Methylenedioxymethamphetamine (MDMA, ecstasy) has been reported to be associated with bruxism, which occurs immediately after taking the drug and for several days afterwards.
+MDMA has been reported to be associated with bruxism, which occurs immediately after taking the drug and for several days afterwards.
 Tooth wear in people who take ecstasy is also frequently much more severe than in people with bruxism not associated with ecstasy.